rjhancock/megamek-games/custom.md

 # Custom Data

-So you want custom data on your server but everytime you update you have to copy things back in place.
-Gets annoying especially when you may not be familier with the OS you're working on.
+So you want custom data on your server but every time you update you have to copy things back in place.
+Gets annoying especially when you may not be familiar with the OS you're working on.
 Well, let's make that easy for you shall we?

 ## Shared Folder